 Dairy free fudge!!

-Valentine’s Day is right around the corner!
-Do you need a quick and easy chocolate gift?
+Valentine’s Day, Easter, a bridal shower!
+Do you need a quick and easy chocolate treat or gift?
 Four-ingredient microwave fudge is the perfect recipe for you.
 And this a dairy-free version is specially for your friends and family who are avoiding dairy.

 This dairy-free fudge uses sweetened condensed milk and milk-free chocolate chips as its base.